Code-Institute-Submissions/dog-inn/README.md

         - Featured at the top of the page, the navigation bar shows the logo in the left corner: DOG INN Hotel For Dogs that links to the top of the page.
         - The hero section includes an eye-catching image of the puppy on the left side and buissness description on the right side.
         - The description on the right side the hero section provides key information about the hotel and what sets it apart from other similar hotels.
-        - The user has two options, click the buttons or scroll down, both of which will lead to the same place, to learn more about the company.
+        - The user has two options, click the button 'About Us' or scroll down, both of which will lead to the same place, to learn more about the company.

         ![Hero](https://github.com/Izabela88/dog-inn/blob/main/assets/images/readme-images/hero.png)